JPCHS/.github/profile/README.md

 ## Why C Minor?

 It is widely recognized that many modern programming languages have their roots in the C programming language.
 However, we do not take C as a major -- we do not "major C".
-So we're "C Minors".
+So, despite the fact that we do not actually "minor" C, we still call ourselves "C Minors".